MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 3. Set the following filters:

    1. Choose the row that you want to make avaliable offline.
 For the **Custom** option, use the [expression builder](../maker/model-driven-apps/create-edit-view-filters) which allows advanced conditions set up.
    2. **Relationships** lists the different relationships available between the current table and other tables added in the offline profile.
 Selecting a relationship will ensure related rows following that relationship will be downloaded and made available offline.

-   3. **Files** and **Images** lets you to define what table columns of type file or image need to be downloaded offline.
-For images, each column can be selected granularl  but not for files it's all or nothing.
+   3. **Files** and **Images** lets you to define what table columns for a file or image need to be downloaded offline.
+For images, each column can be selected granularly but not for files it's all or nothing.
    4. **Sync interval** defines the sync frequency to be applied on the device to sync the data with the server.
-If your table data doesn't change frequently like a catalog or product table, you may want to refresh it only once a day and hence focus on only syncing data when necessary.
+If your table data doesn't change frequently like a catalog or product table, you may want to refresh it only once a day and focus on only syncing data when necessary.

       > [!div class="mx-imgBorder"]
       >![Graphical user interface  application Description automatically generated](media/mobile-offline-image11.png)